AppDaemon/appdaemon/docs/APPGUIDE.rst

         - my_other_global_module

 With this in place, whenever a global module changes that apps depend upon, all dependent apps will be reloaded.
 This also works well with the App level dependencies.
 If a change to a global module forces an App to reload that other apps are dependant upon, the dependant apps will also be reloaded in sequence.
-Usinf this mechanism, it is also possible to mark global modules as being depenedant on other global modules.
+Using this mechanism, it is also possible to mark global modules as being dependent on other global modules.

 Note: the old ``global_modules`` directive used to be used for this function but has been deprecated.
-In addition, note that the old ``global_dependendencies`` keyword in the app description has now changed to use ``dependencies``
+In addition, note that the old ``global_dependendencies`` keyword in the app description has now been retired and the existing ``dependencies`` keyword is now used for both apps and global modules.

 Plugin Reloads
 --------------